-(1) The Bridge shall meet at least once each quarter, at the call of the Commodore.
+(1) The Bridge shall meet at least once each calendar quarter, at the call of the Commodore.

-(2) At least five elected Bridge officers must be present to conduct business and constitute a quorum.
+(2) At least five (5) elected Bridge members must be present to conduct business and constitute a quorum.

-(3) The proceedings shall be recorded in summary form, list members in attendance, and include reports by the Bridge officers.
+(3) All proceedings of the Bridge shall be recorded in summary form, list those in attendance, and include reports by the Bridge members.

-(4) Policy actions shall be approved by simple majority vote of the elected officers present unless otherwise noted herein.
+(4) Policy actions shall be approved by simple majority vote of the elected Bridge members present unless otherwise noted in these Bylaws.

-(1) A general meeting of the membership shall normally be held annually.
+(1) A general meeting of the membership shall be held annually in October.

-c.
-Ten (10) percent of the Club's full regular members shall constitute a quorum at general membership meetings.
+(3) Ten percent of the Club's Standard Members shall constitute a quorum at membership meetings.

 10. Conduct and Corrective Action.
 Members and guests are expected to uphold the highest standards of conduct while participating in Club activities.

-(1) Any incident or questionable activity, including infraction of PSC Code of Conduct, or any other Club Policy / Club Rule, shall be corrected on the spot by the person in change of the activity or a Bridge officer.
+(1) Any incident or questionable activity, including infraction of Club’s Code of Conduct, or any other Club Policy / Club Rule, shall be corrected on the spot by the person in charge of the activity or an Officer.

-(2) Unsatisfactory service, dereliction, or questionable activity on the part of any member shall be brought to the attention of a Bridge officer.
+(2) Unsatisfactory service, dereliction, or questionable activity on the part of any Member shall be brought to the attention of an Officer.

 b.
 Corrective/Disciplinary Action:

-(1) If necessary, the Commodore may appoint a Bridge officer to investigate any alleged omission or misconduct by a Club member.
+(1) If necessary, the Commodore may appoint an Officer to investigate any alleged misconduct by a Club Member.

-(2) If the Club member involved is an elected Bridge officer, his/her voting rights in all matters concerning the incident and subsequent Bridge actions will be suspended until the matter is resolved.
+(2) If the Club Member involved is an Officer, his/her voting rights in all matters concerning the incident and subsequent Bridge actions will be suspended until the matter is resolved.

 (4) The Bridge may use any of the following sanctions or censures as appropriate:

-c) Removal from office.
-This must be approved by a unanimous vote of the remaining Bridge members and upheld by a majority of the voting members at a general business or special meeting.
+(c) Removal from office, upon approval by a unanimous vote of the remaining Bridge members and upheld by a majority of the Standard Members at a general business or special meeting.

-11. Club Events.
-Club sponsored activities shall include, but are not limited to: sail training classes, social sails, racing events, cruises, social functions, and membership meetings.
+12. Club Events.
+Club sponsored activities may include, but are not limited to sail training classes, social sails, racing events, cruises, social functions, and membership meetings.

-12. Information.
-The Club shall maintain a website as its primary means of disseminating information on matters of general and special interest to the membership, and promulgating official notice of Club business and activities to all members.
-Other means of communication will be employed for those members without access to electronic media.
+13. Information.
+The Club shall maintain a website as its primary means of disseminating information on matters of general and special interest to the membership and promulgating official notice of Club business and activities to all Members.

-13. Amendments.
-These By-Laws may be amended by a quorum vote of the Bridge at a regular Bridge meeting or special meeting called specifically for the purpose of amending the By-Laws.
+14. Amendments.
+These Bylaws may be amended by a majority vote of the Bridge at a regular Bridge meeting or special meeting called specifically for the purpose of amending the Bylaws.

 a.
-These By-Laws were adopted by Bridge vote on May 1, 1997.
+These Bylaws were amended and adopted by the Bridge vote on 8 December 2021.